PathwayAnalysisPlatform/PathwayMatcher_Dev/docs/statistics.md

 OPTIONAL MATCH (pe)-[:hasModifiedResidue]->(tm:TranslationalModification)-[:psiMod]->(mod:PsiMod)
 WITH DISTINCT pe, re, tm.coordinate as coordinate, mod.identifier as type ORDER BY type, coordinate
-WITH DISTINCT pe, re, COLLECT(CASE WHEN coordinate IS NOT NULL THEN coordinate ELSE "null" END + ":" + type) AS ptms WITH DISTINCT pe, re, ptms
+WITH DISTINCT pe, re, COLLECT(type + ":" + CASE WHEN coordinate IS NOT NULL THEN coordinate ELSE "null" END) AS ptms WITH DISTINCT pe, re, ptms
 RETURN DISTINCT CASE WHEN re.variantIdentifier IS NOT NULL THEN re.variantIdentifier ELSE re.identifier END as protein, collect(DISTINCT pe.stId) as equivalentPe, ptms
 ~~~~

-* Get all proteoforms with at least one post translational modification: 1227 (8.84% of the proteoforms)
+* Get all proteoforms with at least one post translational modification: 3105 (22.37% of the proteoforms)
 ~~~~
 MATCH (pe:PhysicalEntity{speciesName:'Homo sapiens'})-[:referenceEntity]->(re:ReferenceEntity{databaseName:'UniProt'})
 WITH DISTINCT pe, re